Miserlou/Zappa/README.md

 }
 ```

+You can also specify the output filename of the package with `-o`:

+    $ zappa package production -o my_awesome_package.zip

 #### Status

 If you need to see the status of your deployment and event schedules, simply use the `status` command.